nickp60/riboSeed/README.md

 ## 1: Selection and Extraction

-For generalized selection and extraction of a feature type:
+For extracting other conserved regions for use in seeded assembly:

 * `otherSelect` [under development]

-For extracting other conserved regions for use in seeded assembly
+For extracting ribosomal regions for use in seeded assembly

 * `riboSelect.py` searches the genome for rRNA annotations, clusters them into likely ribosomal groups, and outputs a colon-separated list of clustered rRNA locus tags by record id.